ProjectMAC/propagators/doc/programmer-guide.rst

-will create the Scheme bindings ``foo`` and ``bar``, and bind them to the cells made by ``(e:+ x y)`` and ``(e:* x y)``, respectively (this code is only sensible if ``x`` and ``y`` are already bound to cells (or subject to constant conversion).
-The bindings will only be visible inside the scope of the ``let-cells``, just like in Scheme;
+will create the Scheme bindings ``foo`` and ``bar``, and bind them to the cells made by ``(e:+ x y)`` and ``(e:* x y)``, respectively (this code is only sensible if ``x`` and ``y`` are already bound to cells (or subject to constant conversion)).
+The new bindings will only be visible inside the scope of the ``let-cells``, just like in Scheme;
 but if you attach propagators to them, the cells themselves will continue to exist and function as part of your propagator network.